NTSFormer: A Self-Teaching Graph Transformer for Multimodal Isolated Cold-Start Node Classification: Experiments

 \subsection{Efficiency of Training}

-We analyze the training efficiency of our proposed NTSFormer model compared to baseline methods across datasets of varying sizes.
-Table~\ref{tab:training_efficiency} shows that, on smaller datasets (Movies and Ele-fashion), NTSFormer maintains comparable efficiency levels to existing GNN baselines.
-However, on the larger Goodreads-NC dataset, our approach demonstrates efficiency advantages.
-This improvement can be attributed to our pre-computation strategy, which performs one-time message passing to convert graph structures into regular tensors.
-By avoiding repetitive message passing operations during training—which are particularly costly on large-scale graphs~\cite{DBLP:journals/tkde/HuHH24}—NTSFormer achieves better scalability while maintaining competitive performance.
+We analyze the training efficiency across datasets of varying sizes.
+Table~\ref{tab:training_efficiency} shows NTSFormer maintains comparable efficiency on smaller datasets (Movies and Ele-fashion) but exhibits advantages on the larger Goodreads-NC dataset.
+This improvement stems from our one-time pre-computation that converts graph structures into regular-shaped tensors, avoiding costly repetitive message passing during training~\cite{DBLP:journals/tkde/HuHH24}.
+This enables better scalability on large graphs while achieving competitive performance.